Superalgos/Superalgos/README.md

 1. Above, the current datetime.
 This is the date and time at the mouse pointer position.
 2. To the right, the current rate.
 This is the rate (in this case USDT per BTC) at the mouse pointer position.
 3. Below, the current time period (or candle size if you wish).
-This is the currently displayed time period—not only for candles, but for any other object plotted across available layers.
+This is the currently displayed time period—not only for candles but for any other object plotted across available layers.

 ## Navigation

 ### Using your Mouse

-Left-click on the charts and drag to move accross the charts.
+Left-click on the charts and drag to move across the charts.

 There are many things you can do with your mouse wheel: